PaulRaUnite/ccsl-rs/README.md

 # or copy lccsl-gen(.exe?) to anywhere you like and run
 ```

+## Experiments
+### Optimization and approximation of CCSL solving
+How to reproduce:
+1. run `cargo run --release --bin main -- generate ./<path to data>/`,
+2. run `cargo run --release --bin main -- analyze ./<path to data>/<dataset>/`
+3. inspect generated CSV files in `./<path to data>/<dataset>/csv/`

+## LightCCSL specification generator
+Generates several families of LightCCSL specifications:
+- random connected specification (if constrains would be hyperedges and clocks vertices, the resulting digraph is [weakly connected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)))
+- processing network: a digraph from a set of inputs into a set of outputs through several layers of vertices, this digraph's vertices are treated as clocks and edges as precedence constraints.
+Can add a random backpressure constraint between inputs and outputs.
+- precedence trees with or without backpressure constraints, it is a special case of processing network and are not randomly generated; produces all not isomorphic trees/specifications of a given size.
+- cycles with "heads" and "tails": chains of precedences that are bounded in between the tail and head, can add another backpressure constraint between start and end clocks.

 ### Typical usage
-> `cargo run --release --bin lccsl-gen -- one --seed=0 --size=5`

-which writes a specification into the stdout.
+`lccsl-gen one --seed=0 --size=5` which writes a random specification into stdout.

 To obtain a random seed (at least in Linux (Unix?)), one can utilize `echo $RANDOM` or directly as an argument
-> `cargo run --release --bin lccsl-gen -- dir ./specs/ --amount=3 --seed=$RANDOM --size=5`.
+`lccsl-gen dir rand ./specs/ --amount=3 --seed=$RANDOM --size=5`.

 The seed then can be found in the name of the generated directory, if flag `--flatten` is not used.

-The tool uses parallelization of specification generation and writing into files.
-Can be disabled with `no_par` option.

-#### Examples
+### Examples
 1. generate a directory of random specifications
     ```bash
-   cargo run --release --bin lccsl-gen -- dir ./specs/ --amount=3 --seed=12345 --size=5
+   lccsl-gen dir rand ./specs/ --amount=3 --seed=12345 --size=5
     ```
     result:
    ```